-The most recent audited accounts for the Firm show the capital and reserves of BCWM to be €1,235,000, which is in excess of the Firm's regulatory capital requirement.
+The most recent audited accounts for the Firm show the capital and reserves of BCWM to be €1,309,000, which exceeds the Firm's regulatory capital requirement.
 All capital is categorised as Tier 1 capital.

-Rosemary Brown Head of Compliance & Risk July 2023
+Trevor Forbes Head of Compliance & Risk July 2024